CEL and River of Goods Bring Light to Breezy Point, NY

 And the sweet silver song of a lark

-I had the privilege of accompanying Marco Bertranou, Vice President of Operations for River of Goods to this seaside community to give the gift of 200 lamps to first responders, firefighters and their families.
+We had the privilege of accompanying Marco Bertranou, Vice President of Operations for River of Goods to this seaside community to give the gift of 200 lamps to first responders, firefighters and their families.
 River of Goods, a CEL client, is the largest distributor of Tiffany style lamps in the country.

-As I stood shoulder to shoulder with firefighters, moms, dads and kids inside the Point Breeze Fire Station, they shared their stories of raging flood waters that ripped their houses off the foundation and fire that burned others to the ground.
+As we stood shoulder to shoulder with firefighters, moms, dads and kids inside the Point Breeze Fire Station, they shared their stories of raging flood waters that ripped their houses off the foundation and fire that burned others to the ground.
 And yet, they said that our visit was evidence that people cared about them and the beautiful lamps they received serve as a beacon of hope for the future.

 Matthew Brennan brought a lamp to his mother Cathy, whose home and all of her belongings are gone.
 The lamp is the first item she has to place in her new home when it’s rebuilt.